boldbi/bold-bi-docs/docs/faq/how-to-show-timestamp-data-in-widget-title.md

     ![Add Timestamp in Label Parameter](/static/assets/faq/images/add-timestamp-label-parameter.png#max-width=60%)

-3. In preview, you can view the data of a widget with the corresponding timestamp like the screenshot below:
+3. In the preview, you can view the data of a widget with the corresponding timestamp, similar to the screenshot below.

     ![KPI Card with Timestamp](/static/assets/faq/images/kpi-card-with-timestamp.png#max-width=50%)